openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 programming paradigms, and combines  them safely and consistently.

-At the same time, |LANG| does not support features that allow software developers writing dangerous, unsafe, or inefficient code.
+At the same time, |LANG| does not support features that allow software developers to write dangerous, unsafe, or inefficient code.
 In particular, the language uses the strong static typing principle.
 It allows no dynamic type changes, as object types are determined by their declarations.
 Their semantic correctness is checked at compile time.